Signed in as:

 She currently serves on the boards of the University of Michigan School of Music, Theater and Dance Alumni Association, and the University of Michigan Medical School Institutional Review Board (IRBMED).
 She is inspired and invigorated by Our Own Thing's mission and community engagement, and is eager to bring her experience and passion to the organization.

-LaTonya Woods, Instructional Program Director
+LaTonya Woods, Instructional Program MSTARS Coordinator

 Sharon Vaughters, President